In nearly every aspect of life (both professional and personal), effective communication is crucial to success and happiness.

 38. Celebrate birthdays and anniversaries.

 We’ve discussed how comfortable environments improve communication.
 The key is to treat employees like people.
 Announcing birthdays or work anniversaries are small gestures that builds a people-oriented community and makes staff feel valued and appreciated.
 Post a small announcement on your intranet homepage or host a company lunch-in.
 You’ll find people will open up when you take an interest in their lives.

 39. Send surveys.

+Want to improve communications?
+Ask your employees what methods work best for them.
 Regardless of the type of organization you run, every employee is different.
 Send a survey asking your employees how they like to receive internal information.
 This will help implement the most effective communication plan.
 (Do people prefer the intranet?
 Email?
 In-person meetings?)
 This is an easy way to ask direct questions and all the information can be logged automatically.
 In addition, your staff will appreciate that you care about them, which bodes well for employee morale.

 40. Welcome questions.

 We have a saying here at Axero Solutions: “If you have a question, ask.
 If you think it’s silly, ask.
 If you think you know the answer, ask.”
 Questions are one of the most fundamental components of effective communication in the workplace.
 Just as you should be asking questions, so should your employees.
 Instill that mindset in your organization.
 Make sure employees are comfortable to reach out with questions to you, managers, or each other.